 The evidence that appropriately positioned signs can change behaviour is so convincing that NICE (National Institute for Health and Care Excellence) recommend employers put signs by lifts and escalators to encourage staff to use the stairs, to promote physical activity in the workplace.

-For more information how Effective can help you with the management of your organisations Risk Assessments and Method Statements why not request a Callback from one of our product experts.
-They will run through our Risk Assessment and Method Statement Software and tailor a solution to your specific needs.
+For more information how Engage EHS can help you with the management of your organisations Risk Assessments and Method Statements why not request a Callback from one of our product experts.
+They will run through our Risk Management Software and tailor a solution to your specific needs.